Lolo-Burmese languages: Names

 Until ca. 1950, the endonym Lolo was written with derogatory characters in Chinese, and for this reason has sometimes been avoided.
 Shafer (1966–1974) used the term "Burmic" for the Lolo-Burmese languages.
 The Chinese term is Mian–Yi, after the Chinese name for Burmese and one of several words for Tai, reassigned to replace Lolo by the Chinese government after 1950.

 Possible languages

 The position of Naxi (Moso) within the family is unclear, and it is often left as a third branch besides Loloish and Burmish.
 Lama (2012) considers it to be a branch of Loloish, while Guillaume Jacques has suggested that it is a Qiangic language.

-The Pyu language that preceded Burmese in Burma is sometimes linked to the Lolo-Burmese family, but there is no good evidence for any particular classification, and it is best left unclassified within Sino-Tibetan.
+The Pyu language that preceded Burmese in Burma is sometimes linked to the Lolo-Burmese family, but there is no good evidence for any particular classification.

 Löffler (1966) and Bradley (1997) consider the Mru language to be closely related to or part of Lolo-Burmese, while Matisoff includes Mruic in the Northeast Indian areal group.

-Pai-lang, attested from the 3rd century, is Lolo-Burmese, perhaps Loloish.
+Three Bailang songs were reportedly recorded in Chinese characters in the 1st century, and survive in quotations from the 7th century.
+The transmission through Chinese makes interpretation difficult, but most authors believe the language to be Lolo-Burmese or a close relative.